varun-s22/my-app-builder/README.md

 Visit http://localhost:5173/ to view the app.

 If you face any difficulties while setting up / running the app, feel free to contact me.

-## Deployment

-If you wish to see the final product, here's the live version of the app: [https://zenskar-frontend-task.vercel.app/](https://zenskar-frontend-task.vercel.app/)